zalyoung/gitlab-handbook/content/handbook/support/workflows/2fa-removal.md

 ## Overview

 This workflow focuses on disabling [Two-factor Authentication](https://docs.gitlab.com/ee/user/profile/account/two_factor_authentication.html) (2FA) on a GitLab.com account.
-The general principles of for authenticating a request are covered in our [account verification workflow](account_verification.html).
+The general principles for authenticating a request are covered in our [account verification workflow](account_verification.html).

 2FA removal and other account actions can only be completed if the [workflow](#workflows) below is successful.